-The effect of any required adjustment would be reflected in income from continuing operations at the date of the decision not to sell and/or the period in which the held for sale criteria are no longer met.
-One interesting result of applying the change to a plan of sale provision, is that if a discontinued operation classified as held for sale is measured at its fair value less costs to sell and then remeasured to its fair value because of a change to a plan of sale (presuming the fair value is less than the original carrying amount less depreciation), there will be an immediate write-up in the disposal group's carrying value reflected in income, as a result of the elimination of the costs to sell from the measurement of the disposal group.
+The effect of any required adjustment would be reflected in income from continuing operations at the date of the decision not to sell and/or the period in which the held-for-sale criteria are no longer met.
+One interesting result of applying the change to a plan of sale provision, is that if a discontinued operation classified as held-for-sale is measured at its fair value less costs to sell and then remeasured to its fair value because of a change to a plan of sale (presuming the fair value is less than the original carrying amount less depreciation), there will be an immediate write-up in the disposal group's carrying value reflected in income, as a result of the elimination of the costs to sell from the measurement of the disposal group.

-In addition, when a change to a plan of sale occurs, the statement of financial position and notes to the financial statements should no longer separately identify the assets and liabilities of the disposal group as held for sale for all periods presented.
+In addition, when a change to a plan of sale occurs, the statement of financial position and notes to the financial statements should no longer separately identify the assets and liabilities of the disposal group as held-for-sale for all periods presented.

-The evaluation of whether the planned disposal of an entity to be sold meets the criteria for classification as held for sale requires that all the criteria be met as of the balance sheet date (i.e., the evaluation of whether the entity to be sold meets the held for sale criteria is not affected by events that occur after the balance sheet date but before the financial statements are issued or available to be issued).
+The evaluation of whether a planned disposal meets the criteria for classification as held-for-sale requires that all the criteria be met as of the balance sheet date (i.e., the evaluation is not affected by events that occur after the balance sheet date but before the financial statements are issued or available to be issued).
 Refer to ASC 360-10-45-13.

-2.7 A single disposal plan involving multiple components disposed of over time (added April 2020)
+2.7 A single disposal plan involving multiple components disposed of over time

 A single disposal plan may involve the disposal of multiple components in separate transactions.
 If the disposals are planned to occur in different reporting periods, an entity will need to determine when or if to present the components as discontinued operations.
-That determination could be complicated by the fact that some components may already have been disposed of, some may meet the held for sale criteria and some may not yet meet the held for sale criteria at the end of a reporting period.
+That determination could be complicated by the fact that some components may already have been disposed of, some may meet the held-for-sale criteria and some may not yet meet the held-for-sale criteria at the end of a reporting period.

-We believe that when a single disposal plan includes multiple components, presentation as discontinued operations may be appropriate only when the components subject to the single plan of disposal that are disposed of or classified as held for sale in the aggregate meet the strategic shift criterion for reporting discontinued operations.
-At that time, components that are part of the single disposal plan but have not yet been disposed of and do not meet the held for sale criteria should continue to be presented in continuing operations.
-When the components that are part of the single disposal plan but did not previously qualify to be presented as discontinued operations because they were not disposed of and did not meet the held for sale criteria are subsequently disposed of or classified as held for sale, they may be presented as part of discontinued operations.
+We believe that when a single disposal plan includes multiple components, presentation as discontinued operations may be appropriate only when the components subject to the single disposal plan are disposed of or classified as held-for-sale in the aggregate meet the strategic shift criterion for reporting discontinued operations.
+At that time, the components that are part of the single disposal plan but have not yet been disposed of and do not meet the held-for-sale criteria should continue to be presented in continuing operations.
+When the components that are part of the single disposal plan but did not previously qualify to be presented as discontinued operations because they were not disposed of or did not meet the held-for-sale criteria are subsequently disposed of or meet the held-for-sale criteria, they may be presented as part of discontinued operations.